 There are many advantages to having a whole house humidifier installed instead of getting a single portable humidifier.
 To begin with, a whole-house humidifier uses much less electricity.
 Single humidifiers are simply not energy efficient.
 In addition, since the whole house humidifier is installed as part of the existing HVAC system.
 That means you don’t need to worry about cords, toppling it over, or having a single humidifier taking up space in your room.
 Whole-house humidifiers can save up more money for the household by conserving energy costs in the long run.
-All in all, whole-house humidifiers are a good investment for a home in Maryland.
+All in all, whole-house humidifiers are a good investment for improving the air quality of a home in Maryland.

 Whole house humidifiers are beneficial because they treat all the rooms in the home, not just one.
 A lack of adequate humidity throughout a house can warp and split hardwood floors and furniture over time.
 Humidifiers also help with skin issues, such as if you have dry skin or suffer from skin problems.
 Increasing the humidity of your home can help immensely with these conditions.
 A whole-house humidifier could also reduce the incidence of congestion by keeping the respiratory system adequately moist.